spaparo/ski-resort-simulation/README.md

 # Ski Resort Simulation

+This project is a Python-based simulation of a busy ski resort.
+It models how skiers and snowboarders move through different resort areas while competing for shared resources such as rentals, lifts, slopes, cafe spaces, restaurant service, and après-ski areas.

-This project simulates a busy ski resort using Python threads.
-The goal is to model how skiers and snowboarders move through shared resort resources and identify where congestion happens when many visitors are active at the same time.
+The main goal of the project is to analyze visitor flow, congestion, waiting times, and bottlenecks when many visitors are active at the same time.

 ## Project Overview

-The simulation represents one busy ski day with 250 visitors.
-Each visitor acts as an independent thread and moves through the resort flow:
+The simulation represents a busy ski resort day where visitors enter the resort, move through different areas, repeat activities, lose and recover energy, and eventually leave.

+Each visitor is implemented as an independent thread.
+This allows many visitors to act at the same time, making the simulation closer to a real resort environment where people do not move one by one.

+The general visitor flow is:

-Arrive → Rent → Lift → Slope → Cafe / Repeat → Exit
+**Arrive → Rent Equipment → Use Lift → Ski/Snowboard on Slope → Visit Cafe / Restaurant / Après-Ski → Repeat or Exit**

-Visitors can repeat slope runs, lose energy, recover at the cafe, and experience random falls.
-A midday peak arrival period is also included to create more realistic congestion.
+Visitors can repeat slope runs, return to the lift multiple times, recover energy in rest areas, and experience random events such as falls.

 ## Main Features

-- 250 visitor threads
+- Visitor simulation using Python threads
-- Skiers and snowboarders
+- Skiers and snowboarders with different behavior
-- Rental shop, lift station, slope, and cafe resources
+- Rental shop resource
+- Lift station resource
+- Slope resource
+- Cafe resource
+- Restaurant and après-ski areas
-- Queues and limited capacity for shared resources
+- Queues for limited-capacity resources
+- Shared resource management
-- Locks to protect shared data and prevent race conditions
+- Locks to prevent race conditions
+- Visitor energy system
+- Repeated slope runs
+- Random fall events
 - Midday peak arrival period
-- Energy loss after slope runs
-- Cafe recovery
-- Random fall events
+- Event tracking through StatsManager
 - SQLite event logging
-- StatsManager for tracking results
+- Final statistics summary
 - Graph generation using matplotlib

 ## Operating Systems Concepts

-The main Operating Systems concepts used in this project are:

-- **Threads:** each visitor is an independent thread.
-- **Shared resources:** visitors compete for rental equipment, lift capacity, cafe space, and slope access.
-- **Critical regions:** queues, capacity counts, database writes, and statistics updates must be protected.
+This project applies several Operating Systems concepts.

+### Threads

+Each visitor runs as an independent thread.
+This means multiple visitors can move through the simulation at the same time instead of waiting for one visitor to finish before the next one starts.

+### Shared Resources

+Many visitors compete for the same limited resort resources.
+These include:

+- Rental equipment and staff
+- Lift capacity
+- Slope capacity
+- Cafe capacity
+- Restaurant capacity
+- Après-ski capacity

+### Critical Regions

+Some parts of the simulation are critical regions because multiple threads can access and modify the same data at the same time.

+Examples include:

+- Queue sizes
+- Capacity counters
+- Visitor statistics
+- Event logs
+- Database writes

+### Locks

-- **Locks:** locks control access to shared data and prevent race conditions.
+Locks are used to protect shared data and prevent race conditions.
+This makes sure that two visitors cannot incorrectly update the same resource at the same time.

 ## Design Patterns Used

+The project uses three main design patterns: State, Strategy, and Observer.

 ### State Pattern

-The State pattern controls the visitor journey.
-Each visitor moves through different stages such as arriving, renting, waiting for the lift, riding the lift, going down the slope, visiting the cafe, and exiting.
+The State pattern controls the visitor journey through the resort.

+Instead of putting all visitor behavior into one large method, the visitor moves through different states, such as:

+- Arriving
+- Renting equipment
+- Waiting for the lift
+- Using the lift
+- Going down the slope
+- Visiting the cafe
+- Visiting the restaurant
+- Visiting après-ski
+- Exiting the resort

+This makes the simulation easier to organize, understand, and extend.

 ### Strategy Pattern

-The Strategy pattern separates skier and snowboarder behavior.
-Skiers and snowboarders follow the same general resort flow, but they can differ in energy use, cafe probability, and leaving decisions.
+The Strategy pattern separates the behavior of skiers and snowboarders.

+Skiers and snowboarders follow the same general resort flow, but they can behave differently in areas such as:

+- Energy loss
+- Probability of visiting rest areas
+- Decision to continue or leave
+- Slope behavior
+- Activity patterns

+This avoids placing too many if/else statements inside the main visitor logic.

 ### Observer Pattern

-The Observer pattern is used for tracking simulation events.
-When something important happens, such as a queue change, waiting time, completed slope run, cafe visit, or fall, the StatsManager records it for the final results and graphs.
+The Observer pattern is used to track simulation events.

+When something important happens, such as a queue change, waiting time, completed run, cafe visit, restaurant visit, après-ski visit, or fall, the event is sent to StatsManager.
-## Final Run Results

-The final simulation run used:

-- Visitors: 250
-- Slope runs: 756
-- Cafe visits: 181
-- Falls: 42
-- Skiers: 129
-- Snowboarders: 121
+This keeps the simulation logic separate from the statistics and reporting logic.

+## Metrics Tracked

+The simulation tracks several metrics to understand congestion and visitor behavior.

+### Queue Metrics

-- Max rental queue: 66
+- Maximum rental queue
-- Max lift queue: 53
+- Maximum lift queue
-- Max cafe queue: 4
+- Maximum cafe queue
+- Maximum restaurant queue
+- Maximum après-ski queue
-- Max slope queue: 0
+- Maximum slope queue

+### Waiting Metrics

-- Average rental wait: 4.21 seconds
+- Average rental wait time
-- Average lift wait: 1.04 seconds
+- Average lift wait time
-- Average cafe wait: 0.02 seconds
+- Average cafe wait time
+- Average restaurant wait time
+- Average après-ski wait time

+### Activity Metrics

+- Total slope runs
+- Total cafe visits
+- Total restaurant visits
+- Total après-ski visits
+- Total fall events

+### Visitor Metrics

+- Number of skiers
+- Number of snowboarders
+- Runs completed per visitor
+- Energy left after the simulation
+- Visitor activity patterns

+## Graphs and Output

+The simulation generates visual outputs using matplotlib.
+These graphs help explain the final results and show where congestion happened.

+Possible graphs include:

+- Main bottleneck queue graph
+- Queue length trend graph
+- Visitor activity summary
+- Visitor type distribution
+- Average recorded wait time
+- Runs completed vs energy left
+- Runs completed vs cafe visits
+- Runs completed by visitor type

+These graphs support the final analysis by showing how visitors moved through the resort and which resources became the most congested.

+## Main Findings

+The simulation showed that congestion happens mainly when many visitors need the same limited resource at the same time.

+The biggest bottlenecks are usually found in areas that every visitor must use or that visitors return to multiple times, such as:

+- Rental shop
+- Lift station

+Other areas, such as the cafe, restaurant, après-ski, and slopes, depend on capacity settings and visitor behavior.
+If their capacity is high enough, they may not create serious queues.
+If capacity is reduced, they can also become bottlenecks.

 ## Main Conclusion

-The rental shop and lift station were the main congestion points.

-The rental shop was the strongest bottleneck because every visitor needs equipment before entering the rest of the resort.
-The lift was the second bottleneck because visitors reuse it after each slope run.
-The cafe and slope had enough capacity in this simulation run.
+This simulation demonstrates how concurrency and shared resources can create congestion in a ski resort.

+By using threads, locks, design patterns, event tracking, and graphs, the project shows how visitor behavior affects the overall flow of the resort.
+The results help identify which resources need more capacity or better management to reduce waiting times and improve visitor experience.

 ## How to Run